The Biggest Questions We Have After the 'Westworld' Season 3 Premiere

 5. Whose empty chair was that during the Delos board meeting?

 All the previous folks who held leadership positions within Delos are dead now, save for one: William.
-So that’s the best guess for now.
+That’s the best guess for now.
 So, where is William?

 6. Does Season 3 have multiple timelines going?